About cervical cancer

 Visit your doctor or nurse if you do notice anything unusual, like:

-It’s rare for these symptoms to indicate cancer – but it’s still important to get them checked out.
+It’s rare for these symptoms to indicate cancer – but it’s still important to get them checked out by a health professional.
+Ignoring symptoms may allow the cancer to grow to a more advanced stage and lower your chance for successful treatment.